zaksabeast/PokemonRNGGuides/guides/Sun and Moon/RNGing Without Custom Firmware.md

 1. Go back to Gen Main RNG Tool.
 In the bottom right, everything should be updated.
 Hit the Calculate.

 2. A message box will pop up with "Set EonTimer for XXXXF.
-(YY.YYs)\<ZF>".
+(YY.YYs)\&lt;ZF&rt;".
 Set XXXX as Target Frame of EonTimer. - `Z` is how long this target frame will exist.
 For Blink Frame, it should be above 30.

 ## Step 8: Press A at continue screen, start the timer at the same time